Cristian Volpato: Roma

 Volpato made his professional debut for Roma on 4 December 2021, aged 18, in a Serie A match lost 3–0 against Inter Milan.
 On 19 February 2022, Volpato scored his first Serie A goal in a match drawn 2–2 against Hellas Verona.

 In the following season, after making his debut in the UEFA Europa League with Roma, he made his first league appearance on 31 October 2022, coming on as a substitute for Nicolò Zaniolo at the 57th minute of the match against Hellas Verona.
 In the occasion, he scored a goal and assisted Stephan El Shaarawy for another one, thus helping Roma obtain a 3–1 win.

+Sassuolo

+After stalling for much of negotiation, on 29 June 2023, Volpato signed a contract to Sassuolo, after completing a €7.5 million transfer which included a 15% future resale fee.
+The transfer is the third-highest fee for an Australian player.

+Volpato scored his first goal for Sassuolo against Bologna on 3 February 2024.

 International career

-Volpato is eligible to represent either Australia or Italy internationally.
+Despite being born in Australia, Volpato is a dual citizen of both Australia and Italy, Volpato is eligible to represent either Australia or Italy internationally.